Kinin-Code-Offical/deniko-web/dictionaries/README.md

 1. Add the key and value to **both** `en.json` and `tr.json`.
 2. Ensure the structure matches exactly in both files to avoid runtime errors.

+## TODO

+- Document how to add new locales (folder naming, middleware updates, dictionary imports).
+- Add a CI/lint script that ensures `en.json` and `tr.json` stay in sync.
+- Move large static copy (FAQs, landing copy) into dictionaries instead of hardcoding them in components.